improbable-eng/grpc-web/ts/README.md

 # grpc-web-client
 > Library for making gRPC-Web requests from a browser

-This library is intended for both JavaScript and TypeScript usage from a web browser.
+This library is intended for both JavaScript and TypeScript usage from a web browser or NodeJS (see [Usage with NodeJS](#usage-with-nodejs)).

 *Note: This only works if the server supports [gRPC-Web](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-WEB.md)*